TerryTong-Git/terrytong-git.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a 3rd year undergraduate student pursuing a Bachelor's Degree in Computer Science and Engineering at [UC Davis](https://www.ucdavis.edu).
-I am also an undergraduate researcher at the Language Understanding and Knowledge Aquisition Lab ([LUKA](https://luka-group.github.io)), where I am fortunate to be co-advised by Professors [Muhao Chen](https://muhaochen.github.io) and [Zhe Zhao](https://sites.google.com/view/zhezhao).
-Recently, I am also lucky to work closely with Professor [Anshuman Chaabra](https://www.anshumanc.com).
-My work is supported by an [Undergraduate Provost Fellowship](https://urc.ucdavis.edu/PUF).
-I am also involved in the [Amazon Trustworthy AI Challenge](https://www.amazon.science/trusted-ai-challenge).
+I am a full-time **Research Programmer** at [Cognitive Computation Group](https://cogcomp.seas.upenn.edu/), [University of Pennsylvania](https://www.upenn.edu/) and fortunate to be advised by Professor [Dan Roth](https://www.cis.upenn.edu/~danroth/), and work closely with Professor [Surbhi Goel](https://www.surbhigoel.com/).
+I am also a  part-time 4th year undergrad in CS w/ a minor in Math at [UC Davis](https://www.ucdavis.edu), wrapping up my degree in my final quarter.
+Prior to Upenn, I was an undergraduate researcher at the Language Understanding and Knowledge Aquisition Lab ([LUKA](https://luka-group.github.io)), where I was fortunate to be co-advised by Professors [Muhao Chen](https://muhaochen.github.io) and [Zhe Zhao](https://sites.google.com/view/zhezhao).
+My work is supported by a [Provost Fellowship](https://urc.ucdavis.edu/PUF).
+I was also involved in the [Amazon Trustworthy AI Challenge](https://www.amazon.science/trusted-ai-challenge).

-My research interests are in data-centric machine learning for natural language processing.
-Previously, I have worked on data-centric security vulnerabilties to LLMs, and am now focusing on data selection for LLMs.
+I currently work on __LLM Reasoning__ and neuro-symbolic methods to improve reliability, robustness, and performance in foundation models.
+Previously, I worked on post-training methods to reduce data poisoning vulnerabilities in language models.
+My broad interests are in computational and statistical methods to understand intelligence.
+I primarly focus on three research avenues:

+1) _Analysis of AI_ : Why do models make the decisions they do?
+How can we better evaluate models?

+2) _Solving AI_ : How can we improve reasoning and planning?
+What capabilities do foundation models unlock?
+How can we improve models beyond scaling up?

+3) _Responsible AI_ : How can we reduce knowledge conflicts?
+How can we mitigate hallucinations?